 Aloo Paneer Paratha Recipe

 I suggest you make them fresh, as they taste the best when served right from the skillet, hot and flaky.

-You can prepare the dough and filling and store them separately in air-tight containers in the fridge if you are prepping beforehand.
+If you are prepping beforehand, you can prepare the dough and filling and store them separately in air-tight containers in the fridge.

-You can also cook the parathas halfway, cool them down, and store them in the fridge for 2-3 days, covered in foil paper.
-Cook them with ghee or oil on the skillet until fully cooked before serving.
+You can also cook the parathas halfway, cool them, and store them in the fridge for 2-3 days, covered with foil.
+Cook them in ghee or oil in a skillet until fully cooked, then serve.

-These parathas are also freezer friendly.
-Cool them down completely, layer them by placing parchment paper between parathas, and then store them in airtight containers or ziplock bags for about 3 weeks.
+These parathas are also freezer-friendly.
+Cool them completely, layer them with parchment paper between layers, and store them in airtight containers or ziplock bags for about 3 weeks.

+Aloo Paneer Paratha Recipe